By Seth Hahn | Writer

 “Both [parties] seemed to have different agendas in comparison to their candidates.
-When asked to defend Biden’s or Trump’s decision, both seemed at a loss for words, which I found pretty funny, while at the same time alarming,” junior Austin Auschwitz said.
+When asked to defend Biden’s or Trump’s decision, both seemed at a loss for words, which I found pretty funny, while at the same time alarming,” junior Austin Ashizawa said.
 “All in all I’m just hoping that whoever wins this upcoming election, the country doesn’t erupt into chaos.
 Let us follow the 8th grader’s example.”

 President Trump and former Vice President Biden will next square off in their last debate on October 22.